PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     :class-body: sd-font-weight-bold

     #.
 PPO is an :bdg-info-line:`on-policy` algorithm.
     #.
-PPO can be used for environments with both :bdg-info-line:`discrete` and :bdg-info-line:`continuous` action spaces.
-    #.
 PPO can be thought of as being a simple implementation of :bdg-ref-info-line:`TRPO <trpo>`  .
     #.
 The OmniSafe implementation of PPO support :bdg-info-line:`parallelization`.
     #.
 An :bdg-ref-info-line:`API Documentation <ppoapi>` is available for PPO.